erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 ##### Operators
 ###### Arithmetic
 The binary operators are +, -, \*, / and the modulo operator %.
 Modulo can only be used on integers.
 For usage in assignments the shorthands operators +=, -=, \*=, /= and \%= are available instead of (for example) n = n + 1.
 Using addition on lists or strings will result in list - or string concatenation.
-Multiplication of a list or string by a number will result in repetition of the list or string.
+Multiplication of a list or string by a number results in the repetition of the list or string.
 ```
 >>> "abc" + "def"
 = abcdef